ajspurr/medical_cost_prediction/README.md

 # Model Building: Multiple Linear Regression

-In [LinearRegression.md](/LinearRegression.md), I go through each assumption of Multiple Linear Regression in great detail, tracking model performance with each change in make and plotting relevant relationships within the data.
+In [LinearRegression.md](/LinearRegression.md), I go through each assumption of Multiple Linear Regression in great detail, tracking model performance with each change I make and plotting relevant relationships within the data.
 Below I summarize how I tested each assumption and the process I used if the assumption was not true.

 ### Assumption #1: No Multicollinearity Between Predictor Variables
 - I used Variance Inflation Factor (VIF) and found no evidence of multicollinearity.
 ### Assumption #2: Linear Relationship Between Predictors and Target Variable
-- I went through each numerical variable, plotted its relationship with the target, subgrouped by multiple categories, etc., all to find linear relationships, transform non-linear relationships, and take into account subsections of the  data where no relationship is present.
+- I went through each numerical variable, plotted its relationship with the target, subgrouped by multiple categories, etc., all to find linear relationships, transform non-linear relationships, and take into account parts of the  data where no relationship is present.
-- Through this process, I created new features: [bmi\*smoker], [smoker\*obese], and [age^2], and removed their original features: bmi, age, and bmi>=30.
+- Through this process, I created new features: [bmi>=30], [bmi\*smoker], [smoker\*obese], and [age^2], and removed their original features: bmi and age.
+I ended up removing [bmi>=30] as well, since it was used to create [smoker\*obese].

+Original model performance:
 <p align="center"><img src="/output/models/sm_lr_results_0_original.png" width="600"/></p>

+Scale-Location plot on the left is to visualize residuals vs. predicted target values.
+'BP' and 'White' represent tests for heteroscedasticity.
+Values < 0.05 indicate presence of heteroscedasticity.
+Plot on the right is to visualize model performance.
+Data points near the diagonal line represent perfect predictions.

+Model performance after adding the final new feature:
 <p align="center"><img src="/output/models/sm_lr_results_4_age_sq_feature.png" width="700"/></p>

+Summary of model performance after adding each new feature:
 <p align="center"><img src="/output/models/performance_new_feat.png" width="600"/></p>

 ### Assumption #3: Multivariate normality (residuals of the model are normally distributed)